 Super Nintendo World is a highly themed land coming to Universal theme parks around the world, including Japan, Hollywood, Orlando, and Singapore.
 Every iteration of the land will contain the Mario Kart ride, and most will also contain one or more additional rides — as well as immersive dining locations, interactive play areas, and of course, gift shops.

 One of those additional attractions to be featured at most of the Super Nintendo World lands will be the Yoshi’s Adventure omnimover ride.
 This family attraction will allow you to ride on a Yoshi, for your own adventure through the Mushroom Kingdom.
 Today we’re going to take a closer look at the track layout, character animatronics, and more, for this upcoming new ride.
+Updated 9/23/2019 with a new video with more details.

 The Yoshi Ride System